postmanlabs/labs-docs/src/pages/docs/getting-started/navigating-postman.md

 ---

 Postman provides a variety of views and controls for managing your API projects.
+The Postman UI is made up of the following components:

 [![Postman app](https://assets.postman.com/postman-docs/app-overview-v8.jpg)](https://assets.postman.com/postman-docs/app-overview-v8.jpg)

 * The left sidebar provides access to your collections, APIs, environments, mock servers, monitors and request [history](#history).
-* The header allows you to create workspaces, to access reports, explore public API network, search within Postman, view sync status / notifications, to move and invite collaborators to workspaces, to capture requests and cookies, open your Settings, account, and Postman plan.
+* The header allows you to create workspaces, access reports, explore the public API network, search within Postman, view sync status and notifications, move and invite collaborators to workspaces, capture requests and cookies, access your settings, account, and Postman plan.
 * The center area is where you build and work with requests.
 * The status bar along the bottom allows you to show/hide the sidebar, [find and replace](#find-and-replace), and open the [console](/docs/sending-requests/troubleshooting-api-requests/) on the left.
-On the right you can launch the __Bootcamp__, collection runner, trash, two pane view and access help resources.
+On the right you can launch the __Bootcamp__, collection runner, trash, two pane view, and access help resources.

 [![Resizing panes](https://assets.postman.com/postman-docs/resizing-panes-v8.gif)](https://assets.postman.com/postman-docs/resizing-panes-v8.gif)